 Course Overview: Latent class (LC) modeling is a technique for analyzing case level data with the goal of finding and introducing to the model “latent classes,” or segments that characterize similar groups of cases (e.g. customer segments, medical diagnoses, types of survey respondents, etc.).
 Interest in LC models is increasing rapidly.
-This is due to the growing evidence that they provide better solutions than the more traditional approaches to cluster, factor and regression analysis when the population is not homogenous.
+This is due to the growing evidence that they provide better solutions than the more traditional approaches to cluster, factor and regression analysis when the population is not homogeneous.
 In particular, LC modeling has now become the gold standard for cluster analysis.

 In this course we introduce LC as a probability model and describe various applications using the demo version of Latent GOLD®.
 Initial lessons focus on model fitting strategies and the interpretation of output.
 Subsequent lessons consider several advanced topics including identification issues, problems caused by data sparseness, use of bivariate residuals and repeated observations.
 The course also introduces the emerging topics of latent class trees (LCTs) and the proper use of covariates to deal with the potential bias of Differential Item Functioning (DIF).